-If you are going to visit Spain and are as horse crazy as I am, then you MUST visit the Jerez Horse Fair!
-This festival is an annual event that happens every May in Andalucia, the southwest region of Spain.
-Yes, this is where those gorgeous Andalusian horses come from!
-Thousands of horses and visitors flock to this region to see fabulous and crazy displays of horsemanship from all disciplines including cowboy and classical dressage, polo and carriage driving!
+If you are visiting Spain in May – maybe even to experience our rides in Andalusia or Catalonia, or the Dressage Ride – then you MUST visit the Jerez Horse Fair!
+This festival is an annual event in Andalusia, the southwest region of Spain, homeland of the gorgeous Andalusian horse.
+Thousands of visitors flock to this region to see fabulous and crazy displays of horsemanship from all disciplines including western riding, classical dressage, polo and carriage driving!

-Can’t you just see it?
-Everywhere you look in the city immaculately dressed aristocratic men stroll their proud horses down the street with flamenco women perched behind them.
-I don’t know about you, but sitting sideways on a horse’s rump in full flamenco garb sounds hard!
-They look so poised and proud of their Spanish heritage.
-But it’s not just riding that you find in this fair – carriages from England, Russia, Hungary and of course Spain parade effortlessly through the centre of town!
-If you get a little peckish after feasting your eyes on the fantastic displays of horsemanship, head over to the 200 casitas (traditional Spanish marquees) where you can find extraordinary food and, of course, lots and lots of sherry!
+Picture this: everywhere you look in the city, immaculately dressed, aristocratic caballeros steer their proud horses down the street, with women flaunting their finest flamenco dresses perched proudly behind them.
+(I don’t know about you, but sitting sideways on a horse’s rump in full flamenco garb sounds like hard work to me!)
+Hundreds of ornate English, Russian, Hungarian and of course Spanish carriages parade through the centre of town, while Spanish cowboys round up cattle in the middle of the park; flamenco rhythms provide a beat for classical dressage accompanied by elegant dancers, and the clack of polo mallets can be heard from a nearby lawn.
+If you get a little peckish after feasting your eyes on the fantastic displays of horsemanship, you can head over to the 200 casetas, where you can find extraordinary food and, of course, lots and lots of sherry!

 But night time is when the city really comes alive!
-The colours and flavours of the day change as the guitar rhythms get faster and the wine keeps flowing and instead of prancing horses it’s the stomping of flamenco dancing.
+The colours, rhythms and spectacles of the day are replaced with over a million decorative lights as the guitarists pick up the pace, the sherry keeps flowing, and the prancing of hooves is replaced by the stomping of flamenco dancers.

-I don’t know about you, but I want to be awed by the horses when the sun is up and dance the night away with Spanish music and sherry!
-Who is with me?
+I don’t know about you, but I want to be awed by thousands of horses under the warm Andalusian sun and lose myself in flamenco, music and sherry of an evening!
+Who’s with me?